Create a hands-on fall STEM activity with this stacking apples game using pretend apples and playdough. Here’s how to play.

 4. Create a tray area for them to explore the Apples STEM challenge.
 Give them the container of play dough and tell them they can use it if it will help them get 10 apples up on top, just like in the book.
 Better yet give them a container of numbers and challenge them to build up the matching amount to the number they pull out from the selection.

 And then wait… see what they come up with on their own as they stack the apples.

-I did this activity with both of my kids ages 5 and 10 which have different problem solving skill sets.
+I did this activity with both of my kids ages 5 and 10 who have different problem-solving skill sets.
 They both took the STEM challenge independently and then discovered quite quickly it’s easier to work together when it gets to the really high numbers.